dfyockey/RomanDigital/README.md

 > Q: "Why can't I change the font/text color/background color/widget background transparency/etc?"
 >
 > A: Haven't gotten to them yet.
-But, as opposed to an alarm feature, adjustable widget background transparency in particular is *very* high on the priority list.
+But, as opposed to an alarm feature, adjustable widget background transparency in particular is *very* high on the priority list (I want it for myself, too!).

 > Q: "Why no seconds?"
 >